Frequently Asked Questions

 - Do I need pre-authorization before I start therapy?

-If you decide seek insurance reimbursement, I will give you a monthly statement to submit.
 Insurance companies require a diagnosis in order to process your request for reimbursement.
-They do not cover all of the concerns that may bring a person to therapy, or all of the services therapists typically provide.
+They do not cover all of the concerns that may bring a person to therapy or all of the services psychologists typically provide.
 For example, phone consults are not typically covered.

 How does the first appointment work?